-In order to maintain compliance with state budget laws, the budget was amended once during the year.
+The budget was amended once during the year.
+The primary reason for amending the budget was to align budgeted expenditures with actual.
 The major differences between the original General Fund budget and the final amended budget were as follows:

 Revenues